Tilman Pass Trek - 20 Day

 Cloth of trekkers,

-Down Jacket: You could take on rent in Kathmandu if you don’t have
+• Down Jacket: You could rent one in Kathmandu if you don’t have one.

-Thermal Baselayer Set: It is your second skin; bring the best quality (2 sets)
+• Thermal Baselayer Set: It is your second skin; bring the best quality (2 sets)

-Fleece Pullover Hoodie: keeping you warm even if moisture condenses on the inside when it rains.
+• Fleece Pullover Hoodie: keeps you warm even if moisture condenses on the inside when it rains.

-Light Weight Thermal Tops: It is comfortable when you don’t use a base layer
+• Lightweight Thermal Tops: It is comfortable when you don’t use a base layer

-Waterproof Jacket and paints: recommended water, rain, and snowproof (if in case of bad weather)
+• Waterproof Jacket and paints: recommended for water, rain, and snowproof (in case of bad weather)

-Hiking Shorts: At lower altitudes and under the sun, it can be comfortable
+• Hiking Shorts: At lower altitudes and under the sun, it can be comfortable

-Hiking T-Shirt: For lower altitude
+• Hiking T-Shirt: For lower altitudes

-Hiking Pants: Lightweight quick-drying paints (no jeans please)
+• Hiking Pants: Lightweight, quick-drying pants (no jeans, please)

-Sports Bra for Her: A good sports bra is recommended when you are hiking
+• Sports Bra for Her: A good sports bra is recommended when you are hiking

-Sports underwear: Quick-dry
+• Sports underwear: Quick-dry

-Woolen Hat: This is handy when it’s getting cold in the evening and morning.
+• Woolen Hat: This is handy when it’s getting cold in the evening and morning.

-Sunhat: Just it protects from the Sun
+• Sunhat: It just protects from the Sun

-Microfleece Buff: I recommend bringing two, it is useful for either low-altitude or higher-altitude
+• Microfleece Buff: I recommend bringing two, as it is useful for either low-altitude or higher-altitude

 Footwear Gears,

-Hiking Boots: Ankle support, waterproof (running shoes are not recommended)
+• Hiking Boots: Ankle support, waterproof (running shoes are not recommended)

-Sandals or Running Shoes: In the mornings and in the evenings in the teahouse (running shoes or even sandals will be fine)
+• Sandals or Running Shoes: In the mornings and in the evenings in the teahouse (running shoes or even sandals will be fine)

-Hiking Socks: Good-quality hiking socks should keep your feet dry and comfortable.
+• Hiking Socks: Good-quality hiking socks should keep your feet dry and comfortable.
 Bring enough socks

-Inner Socks: You could wear thin inner socks to support your hiking socks.
+• Inner Socks: You could wear thin inner socks to support your hiking socks.

-Trekking gears,
+Trekking gear,

-Snow gaiters: in case of bad weather and snowing
+• Snow gaiters: in case of bad weather and snowing

-Duffle Bag: Waterproof and about 70L.
+• Duffle Bag: Waterproof and about 70L.
 We recommend this only if you are going to use Porter.
-Green Valley Nepal Treks will provide a duffel bag if you book Nepal Trekking with us on your arrival in Kathmandu.
+Unique Sherpa Trek will provide a duffel bag.

-Rucksack with Rain Cover: If you plan to carry your stuff during the trekking, we recommend you bring a comfortable (back support) 50 to 60L rucksack with rain cover.
+• Rucksack with Rain Cover: If you plan to carry your stuff during the trek, we recommend you bring a comfortable (back support) 50 to 60L rucksack with rain cover.

-Trekking Poles: It is optional but if you know how to use it, then it can help your knee and joints.
+• Trekking Poles: It is optional, but if you know how to use them, then they can help your knees and joints.

-Sleeping Bag: Recommended at least for -20 DC, Green Valley Nepal Treks will be provided at our pre-meeting if you don’t have your own (if you book the trip with us)
+• Sleeping Bag: Recommended at least for -20 DC, Unique Sherpa Trek will be provided at our pre-meeting if you don’t have your own (if you book the trip with us)

-Sleeping Bag Liner: If you are planning to rent a sleeping bag, it is strongly recommended to bring your liner
+• Sleeping Bag Liner: If you are planning to rent a sleeping bag, it is strongly recommended to bring your liner

 Additional Accessories for Trekkers,

-Reusable Water Bottle: Reduce plastic waste using a reusable water bottle.
+• Reusable Water Bottle: Reduce plastic waste by using a reusable water bottle.

-Trash Bags: Pack trash bags to collect and dispose of your waste properly.
+• Trash Bags: Pack trash bags to collect and dispose of your waste properly.

-Phone Charger: Carry a fully charged mobile phone with a portable charger.
+• Phone Charger: Carry a fully charged mobile phone with a portable charger.

-Power Bank: A power bank ensures your electronic devices stay charged.
+• Power Bank: A power bank ensures your electronic devices stay charged.

-Local SIM Card: Purchase a local SIM card for better connectivity in remote areas.
+• Local SIM Card: Purchase a local SIM card for better connectivity in remote areas.

-Cash: Carry enough cash to cover expenses, as ATMs might be scarce on the trekking route.
+• Cash: Carry enough cash to cover expenses, as ATMs might be scarce on the trekking route.

-Map and Compass/GPS: Ensure you have the tools to navigate safely.
+• Map and Compass/GPS: Ensure you have the tools to navigate safely.

-Camera and Binoculars: Capture the breathtaking landscapes and spot wildlife with a camera and binoculars.
+• Camera and Binoculars: Capture the breathtaking landscapes and spot wildlife with a camera and binoculars.

-Head Torch: small torch with spare batteries
+• Head Torch: small torch with spare batteries

-Sunglasses: Recommended UV protection to prevent headaches and snow blindness.
+• Sunglasses: Recommended UV protection to prevent headaches and snow blindness.

-Toiletries: Pack biodegradable soap, toothbrush, toothpaste, and other essential toiletries.
+• Toiletries: Pack biodegradable soap, toothbrush, toothpaste, and other essential toiletries.

-Personal Medications: Bring any necessary prescription medications and basic over-the-counter remedies.
+• Personal Medications: Bring any necessary prescription medications and basic over-the-counter remedies.

-First Aid Kit: Your first-aid kit should include bandages, antiseptic cream, pain relievers, and any specific medications you might need.
+• First Aid Kit: Your first-aid kit should include bandages, antiseptic cream, pain relievers, and any specific medications you might need.

-Small Wash Towel: Light and quick-dry
+• Small Wash Towel: Light and quick-dry

-Passport and Visa: Ensure your passport is valid for at least six months from entry, and obtain the necessary visa for Nepal.
+• Passport and Visa: Ensure your passport is valid for at least six months from entry, and obtain the necessary visa for Nepal.

-Travel Insurance: Invest in comprehensive travel insurance that covers trekking at high altitudes.
+• Travel Insurance: Invest in comprehensive travel insurance that covers trekking at high altitudes.

-Permits and Tickets: Obtain all necessary permits for the specific trekking route you plan to take.
+• Permits and Tickets: Obtain all necessary permits for the specific trekking route you plan to take.

 You can send your enquiry via the form below.

-$ 3350 Per Person
+$ 2950 Per Person

-Enquiry Whatsapp +9779862854770
+Book Now Enquiry Whatsapp

 Similar Packages